Consumer medicine information

 • you are going to have surgery or an anaesthetic or are going into hospital.

-Things you must not do
+Things you should not do

 Do not:

-• Give this medicine to anyone else, even if their symptoms seem similar to yours.
+• give this medicine to anyone else, even if their symptoms seem similar to yours.

-• Use your medicine to treat any other condition unless your doctor tells you to.
+• use your medicine to treat any other condition unless your doctor tells you to.

-• Stop using your medicine, or change the dosage, without first checking with your doctor.
+• stop using your medicine, or change the dosage, without first checking with your doctor.

-Possible side effects
+Less serious side effects

 • itching